SamLynnEvans/Lem_in/README.md

 Once the visualiser is running use the right and left arrows to move a turn forward or backward respectively.
 Press Escape key to exit.

+The viusaliser was made with the school 42 and Epitech graphics library, minilibX.
+It is incredibly basic, essentially consisting of only a few functiosn that creates a screen and allow you to put pixels on it.
+In order to print the emojis, I had to use numpy to turn the emoji images into arrays, and manipulate them into the correct format to use them in the minilibx.
+The actual pixel array form of the emjis can be seen in the emoji folder.

 <b>Learnings</b>

+1. How to implement shortest-path finding algortihms such as Dijkstra or A star.

+2. My own implementation of Bresenham's straight line drawing algorithm for the visualiser.

+3. I learnt how to turn images into numeric arrays and manipulate them using numpy so they could be formatted correctly and put as individual pixels in the visualiser.

+3. Readability.
+I had to come back to this code to make some edits.
+Unfortunately the visualiser was utterly incomprehensible to me.
+This project was still from my early days in the school, and since then I have read the book 'Clean Code'.
+In future projects I have learnt to be more verbose, and split my functions more neatly, so that each function is assigned to one job.